-The June 18 & July 31 programs have reached capacity.
-The next training program will be held on August 14, 2013.
-Beginning May 16, registration for this program was available to current OPA members only.
-Non-member registration will open May 23.
+The next Pharmacist Training Program for Adult Immunizations will be held on Wednesday, July 23.
+Beginning June 6, registration for this program is available to current OPA members only.
+Non-member registration will open after June 13.
 The program will be held at the OPA office, 2674 Federated Blvd, Columbus 43235.
-For secure online registration, REGISTER TODAY!

 The Ohio Pharmacists Association was instrumental in the passage of SB 248 (amending section 4729.41) in 2001 and SB 58 in 2007 which allows Ohio pharmacists to administer immunizations for influenza to individuals 14 years of age and older, and the following adult immunizations: diphtheria, hepatitis A and hepatitis B, meningitis, pertussis, pneumonia, and tetanus.
 Pharmacists desiring to give immunizations must:

 • complete a course in drug administration approved